Q: Will SJP II require student immunizations and vaccinations?

 Q: What grade levels will be offered?
 To what grade level will SJP II extend?

-A: St. John Paul II Classical School will begin by serving students in grades Pre-K-4th grade, adding one grade per year through 8th grade.
+A: St. John Paul II Classical School currently serves students in grades preschool-8th grade.

-Thus, in classical terminology, SJP II will eventually serve students in the Grammar and Logic stages.
-At this time, the offering of 9-12th grade, also called the Rhetoric Stage, is unknown.
+Thus, in classical terminology, SJPII serves students in the Grammar and Logic stages.
+At this time, the offering of 9-12th grade, also called the Rhetoric Stage, is anticipated to be offered at our Chesterton Academy high school in Fall 2021.

 Q: Will my child learn Latin?
 If so, how will my child be taught?